Ares-Developers/Ares-docs/notes.rst

 This section details the modifications you'll most likely need to make to ensure your mod does not receive any unexpected changes from simply being run whilst :game:`Ares` is active.

-In future these changes will be provided as extensions to the standard files that are included with the :game:`YR Unofficial 1.002 Mini-Patch Developer's Pack`.

 rulesmd.ini
 -----------